 The current landscapes of medical and research practices tend to overlap through complex translational processes that favor innovation implementation into clinical practices.
 Translational research in medicine is thus an evolving field that combines disciplines and expertise with the aim of promoting the transfer of knowledge and discoveries from basic science to healthcare.
 Emerging practices erase the traditional and artificial boundaries among basic, clinical research, and other applied research to let place to a continuum that gives rise to a multidirectional spectrum of more or less direct interactions.
 Numerous new ethical issues are arising from these new practices that overwhelm the old ethical codes for protection of human subject, encompass the field of scientific integrity and transparency, and may interfere with national legal and regulatory existing frameworks.

-Our aims at CRC with the emergent team of Marie-France Mamzer will be:
+Our aims at CRC with the emergent team of Marie-France Mamzer (Team Ethics, research, translation) will be:

-Les Cordeliers : a historical site dedicated to medicine
+Les Cordeliers : a site historically dedicated to medicine

 The Centre de Recherche des Cordeliers is located in the academic heart of Paris on a historical site.
 At the beginning of the 13th century, King Louis IX (Saint-Louis) offered fields of vines bordered by the enclosure of King Philippe Auguste to the brothers preachers of Saint-François: the Cordeliers, so named because of the rope that encircles their monastic dress.
 From the 13th to the 16th century, a convent was built with a church, two cloisters, gardens and a vast refectory, the only building that remains today.
 This community of Cordeliers will be a renowned educational centre in competition with the religious colleges located all around it, such as the Jacobins College or the Bernardins College.
 At the time of the French revolution in 1789, the Cordeliers convent was the meeting place of the “Club des Cordeliers, Société des amis des droits de l’homme et du citoyen” where Danton, Marat and Camille Desmoulins distinguished themselves.